ertheosiswadi/laughing-broccoli/DOC.md

 # The Laughing Broccoli

 Hello good people!
-The following is a step-by-step manual on how to make my life easier
+The following is a step-by-step walkthrough on how to make my life easier

 ## Resources
 1. [Jira](https://ucla-ccle.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=CCLE)